 Do not remove this in the process of cleaning.
 Turn off your furnace and air-conditioner when you are dealing with molds.
 We don’t want those spores spreading all over the room or even the house and causing some breathing and respiratory problems.
 You can also seal the door gaps to prevent any particles from spreading to the other room.
 Prepare your bleach, brushes, rags, gloves, disinfectants and everything you need for the cleaning process.

 Mold remediation process

 Now, see where this has taken us?
 Mold remediation is quite a complicated process.
 It will take up time.
-It is best to prevent the occurrence of the mold by using proper humidifiers and maintaining good ventilation in each of the rooms of your houses.
+It is best to prevent the occurrence of the mold by using proper humidifiers and maintaining good ventilation in each of the rooms (especially basement and crawl space) of your houses.
 Also, clean up the mold as soon as you spot them so you do not end up doing a bigger job.
 Got a mold problem and want to know more?
 Don’t hesitate to comment below!